clunion/shardoverse/README.md

 For logging the standard crate [```log```](https://github.com/rust-lang/log) is used in combination with crate [```flexi_logger```](https://github.com/emabee/flexi_logger) as a backend.

 In the current configuration, detailed logfiles are written into the directory ```log```.
-Additionally, colored error and warning-messages are wirtten to the console.
+Additionally, colored error and warning-messages are wirtten to the console,
+using a custom log formatter.

-In the release variant of shardoverse, only errors and warnings are
+In the release variant of Shardoverse, only errors and warnings are
 included in the executable, all else are 'compiled out' by cargo options.

 # Debugging